CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

 ## Task 1: Clone the repository for this course

-If you have not already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, follow these steps to do so.
-Otherwise, open the cloned folder in Visual Studio Code.
+In this task, you will clone the AI-102-AIEngineer repository to your local environment using Git.
+You will then open the cloned folder in Visual Studio Code to access the necessary lab files.

 1. Start Visual Studio Code.